jiggneshhgohel/hello-world-imba-tutorial/README.md

 ### Audience

-This tutorial is targeted towards developers novice to Node-JS domain and related tools esp Webpack and also who would like to get started with [Imba](http://imba.io/) - a new programming language for the web.
+This tutorial is targeted towards developers novice to Node-JS domain and related tools, esp Webpack, and also who would like to get started with [Imba](http://imba.io/) - a new programming language for the web.